rajtechnosgs/sql-product-analytics-/README.md

 depending on the domain — B2C queries lean behavioral, B2B queries lean commercial.
-Several real data-quality surprises turned into some of the most useful findings: session activity in `ecom` wasn't strictly anchored after signup (some browsing happens before account creation), and S1's MRR reconciliation never fully tied out despite checking multiple causes — both are documented as known limitations rather than forced to a clean number.
-If I did this again, I'd write each query's sanity check *before* writing the main query, since several bugs (E1's negative activation time, E3's w0_active mismatch) would have surfaced immediately instead of after the fact.
+Several real data-quality surprises turned into some of the most useful findings: session activity in `ecom` wasn't strictly anchored after signup, and S1's MRR reconciliation never fully tied out despite checking multiple causes — both documented as known limitations rather than forced to a clean number.
+A subscriptions-join fan-out bug in S4 (caught in review) was a good reminder that every join needs an explicit answer to "is this still one row per entity after this join" — not just at the start of a query, but after every join added later.